 Getting married while pregnant is definitely not the easiest thing in the world to do.
+When you’re having a destination wedding it’s definitely makes things a little harder.
+I’m not going to lie.
+It can be overwhelming to say the least.
 The planning, executing, and shopping all while taking care of yourself and baby isn’t easy but somehow I managed to tie the knot at 7 months pregnant.
+There are definitely pros and cons to getting married while pregnant.
 Here are some tips to help you get through the entire process.

 1. Timing is everything.